aleshaleksey/fansys23/04-combat.md

 If the damage is from a source that has neither attack roll or save, it automatically gains the condition.

+To determine which condition is gained, roll a d6, and find the appropriate entry (by number and damage type) on the ["conditions by damage type" table](#conditions-by-damage-type).
+This condition is applied for the "usual" duration defined in the ["Condition Table"](#condition-table).

 ___
 ### Dropping defences and voluntary HP damage